Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 <a href="http://account-check.training.test/verify">Continue</a>
 ```

-### Analyst Assessment

-The portal contained a direct reference to an external verification service.
+The portal therefore contained a direct reference to an external verification endpoint.

-However, at this stage, the presence of a link only established that the portal **could direct the user toward** the external service.
-It did not yet establish that the workstation actually followed the link or what occurred afterward.
+At this point, however, the HTML only showed that the portal **could direct the user to the endpoint**.
+It did not yet prove that the workstation actually made that request.

-The investigation therefore continued by examining subsequent network traffic.
+The investigation therefore continued into the subsequent network traffic.

 ---

 # Step 4: Identify the Verification Request

-A subsequent TCP connection was established between:
+A subsequent connection was established between:

 ```text
 192.168.56.20:49154